Planning-nl/vue3-i18n/README.md

 This module doesn't (need to) ship with extra goodies such as string format patterns, pluralization, number and dates.

-It's easy to implement it by yourself.
+We don't need to because it's easy to implement it by yourself.
 The following examples might give you some ideas.

 ### String format patterns

-Most i18n frameworks allow special patterns in translation strings as placeholders or references to other translations.
+Most i18n frameworks allow special patterns in translation strings as *placeholders* or *references* to other translations.

-This library doesn't post-process strings at all, so it doesn't have any such patterns.
+This library doesn't post-process strings at all, and it doesn't have any such patterns.
 Just use functions, as they provide flexibility as well as type safety.
 Example:

 ```typescript